webdev498/shi-exam-app/README.md

 * `typescript` (`npm install --global typescript`)

 ## Installing
-* `fork` this repo
-* `clone` your fork
 * `npm install` to install all dependencies
 * `typings install` to install necessary typings
 * `npm run server` to start the dev server in another tab

 ## Running the app
 After you have installed all dependencies you can now run the app.
 Run `npm run server` to start a local server using `webpack-dev-server` which will watch, build (in-memory), and reload for you.
-The port will be displayed to you as `http://0.0.0.0:3000` (or if you prefer IPv6, if you're using `express` server, then it's `http://[::1]:3000/`).
+The port will be displayed to you as `http://0.0.0.0:3000` (or if you prefer IPv6, if you're using `express` server, then it's `http://[::1]:3001/`).

 ### server
 ```bash